-Jackin Yip, a third-year URSP student, is fond of city-roaming.
+Jackin Yip, a recent URSP graduate, is fond of city-roaming.
 He chose URSP as it would offer him the lens to read cities, and more importantly, enable him to explore some innovative solutions for the urban issues.
 He likes the programme’s diverse pedagogical approach—from lectures, tutorials, field trips to studio-based learning.
 ‘I find the two overseas field trips the most valuable.
 Not only did we learn from the overseas scholars, we also sauntered in the cities and conducted empirical research there.’

 Before entering URSP, Jackin simply wished to find the magic formula to remedy the worsening environmental problems in cities.
 Now he realizes that cities are much more complicated and heterogeneous than he had expected.
 There is no one-size-fits-all approach to address the urban problems because of their regional variation in demographics, economic status, policies, etc.